xavianaxw/sass-fonts/README.md

 # What is sass-fonts ?

-Helper class to define the typography you use in your project
+Helper SCSS class to define the typography you use in your project

 ## Installation

-You can use inuitcss in your project by installing it using a package manager (recommended):
+You can use [inuitcss](https://github.com/inuitcss/inuitcss) in your project by installing it using a package manager (recommended):

 **npm:**